Emment-Yamikani/XytherOS/README.md

 - Follow the coding standards and document your code properly.

 ## License
-XytherOS is released under the [Your License Name] license.
+XytherOS is released under the MIT license.
 See `LICENSE` for more details.

 ## Contact
 For discussions, issues, and feature requests, feel free to open an issue or reach out to the community.